The Misfit of Demon King Academy Season 2 has been officially confirmed to be in production. But when will Maou Gakuin Season 2 come out?

 — TVアニメ「魔王学院の不適合者 ～史上最強の魔王の始祖、転生して子孫たちの学校へ通う～」 (@maohgakuin) March 6, 2021

-It’s been confirmed that anime’s second season is being produced by animation studio Silver Link, which is known for other fantasy/isekai anime series such as Strike The Blood Season 4, Death March To The Parallel World Rhapsody, Wise Man’s Grandchild, BOFURI: I Don’t Want to Get Hurt, so I’ll Max Out My Defense, and My Next Life as a Villainess: All Routes Lead to Doom!
+It’s been confirmed that anime’s second season is being produced by animation studio Silver Link, which is known for other fantasy/isekai anime series such as Strike The Blood Season 4, Death March To The Parallel World Rhapsody, Wise Man’s Grandchild, BOFURI: I Don’t Want to Get Hurt, so I’ll Max Out My Defense (BOFURI Season 2 anime is confirmed), and My Next Life as a Villainess: All Routes Lead to Doom!
+(My Next Life as a Villainess Season 2 anime is confirmed).

 The Maou Gakuin anime production lists three directors.
 Shin Oonuma (Fate/kaleid liner Prisma Illya) is the chief director.
 Masafumi Tamura (Wise Man’s Grandchild) is listed as just the director, while Mirai Minato (Masamune-kun’s Revenge) is the assistant director.